safe-global/safe-docs/docs/sdks_02_cpk.md

 ## Inititalizing the library

-The contract proxy kit can be used with Ethers or with Web3js.
+The contract proxy kit can be used with [ethers.js](https://github.com/ethers-io/ethers.js/) or with [web3.js](https://github.com/ethereum/web3.js/).
 To initialize the contract proxy kit you need to provide these providers to the library.

 First we import the library
 ```js